Murders of Haile Kifer and Nicholas Brady: Murders

 On November 22, 2012, Smith drove his vehicle down the road, parking it in front of a neighbor's home.
 About an hour later, Kifer and Brady broke into Smith's home.
 Video surveillance captured the teens casing the property prior to the break-in.

 By his own account to police, Smith had been visiting neighbors when he saw Kifer, whom he suspected was responsible for the burglaries, driving past his home.
 He commented that he needed to get ready for her and went back to his home.
 Upon entering his home, Smith turned on a recording device he owned.
 He removed the light bulbs from the ceiling lights and positioned himself in a chair that was obscured from view.
 He heard the window upstairs break and Brady climb in (captured on audio).
 Smith then waited in silence for 12 minutes, until Brady began to descend into the basement.
 Smith shot Brady twice on the stairs, and once in the head after he fell to the bottom of the stairs.
 Smith then made taunting remarks to Brady's body, wrapped it in a tarp and dragged him into another room.
 He went upstairs, and 10 to 15 minutes later, he ran back down into the basement, reloaded his weapon and took up his previous position in the obscured chair.
 Minutes later, Kifer entered the home and could be heard calling her cousin's name.
 As she made her way down the stairs, Smith shot her.
-Wounded, she fell down the stairs, and Smith can be heard on the recording sarcastically saying "Oh, sorry about that", followed by Kifer saying "Oh, my God" very quickly; Smith shoots her again, multiple times in the torso—in the midst of which she screams "I'm sorry!"
-Smith yells back "You're dying!"
-In response, and shoots her once again, next to her left eye.
+Wounded, she fell down the stairs, and Smith can be heard on the recording sarcastically saying "Oh, sorry about that", followed by Kifer saying "Oh, my God" very quickly; Smith shot her again multiple times in the torso—in the midst of which she screams.
+Smith yells "You're dying!" in response, and shoots her once again, next to her left eye.
 He repeatedly called her derogatory names and then dragged her into the other room, tossing her body on top of her cousin's, and shot her one final time under the chin, murdering her.
 Audio and video of the events were recorded by Smith's security system.

 An autopsy report showed that Brady had been shot three times, and Kifer had been shot six times.